 Thomas Jefferson once suggested the U.S. Capitol be placed in this river front neighborhood located between Georgetown and the White House.
 Originally a little port town called Hamburg, Foggy Bottom was later site of two breweries, a gas works and a naval observatory.
-While the neighborhood’s industrial character has vanished, you can still explore Foggy Bottom’s alleys and courts and discover the neat rows of houses blue-collar workers called home as well as a pair of 19th-century churches where they worshiped.
-Each of these historic sites exists cheek by jowl with George Washington University, which established its Foggy Bottom campus in 1912.
-Since then town-gown relations have sometimes been tense, residents of the Foggy Bottom Historic District decrying what they regard as ever encroaching development by the university.
-Recently, however, two institutions located to the GWU campus much to the delight of everyone: the Textile Museum and the Albert H. Small Washingtoniana Collection.
+While the neighborhood’s industrial character has vanished, you can still explore Foggy Bottom’s alleys and courts and discover the neat rows of houses blue-collar workers called home as well as 19th-century churches where they worshiped.
+These historic sites exist cheek by jowl with George Washington University, which established its Foggy Bottom campus in 1912.
+Sixty years later, on June 17, 1972, a break in at Democratic National Committee headquarters in the nearby Watergate office building changed the course of American history, ensuring the name "Watergate" be forever associated with political scandal.
+(Less contentious meanings of the word have to do with a cascading stairway and a cozy cafe.)
+The walk will conclude at the John F. Kennedy Center for the Performing Arts took up, providing an opportunity not only to see inside the "living memorial" to President Kennedy, but also to take the elevator to the Center's rooftop terrace.
+The panoramic views of the nation's capital are breathtaking!

 Led by Carolyn